chrisagonza97/Fat-Tree-Data-Center-Resource-Allocation-/README.md

 Comparing different Virtual Machine placement algorithms in a power efficient data center

 There is also code to compare different traffic routing algorithms.

+Minimum cost flow is computed using cs2, the second version of scaling algorithm for minimum-cost flow problems.
+For more detailed description, see "An Efficient Implementation of a Scaling Minimum-Cost Flow Algorithm" by A.V.
+Goldberg, J. Algorithms, Vol. 22 (1997), pp. 1--29.
+CS2 was developed by Andrew Goldberg (goldberg@intertrust.com) and Boris Cherkassky (cher@cher.msk.su).